Free Delaware Power of Attorney (POA) Form

 The Principal and Agent must both sign the document.

-For General and Durable POAs It is essential that the signing of the document is viewed and signed by 1 witnesses and a notary public.
+For General and Durable POAs, it is essential that the signing of the document is viewed and signed by at least one witness.

 A notary public must also be present at the signing to notarize the document.